-A vulnerability assessment provides It is also crucial to note the importance a foundational understanding of the of vulnerable populations and superimposed asset faces as it relates to specific on these threats.
-Socioeconomics threats.
-For this particular CCVA, 12 were considered throughout this climate threats were identified.
-To assessment, and the outcome of populations modeling, and data analysis were is a critical aspect of this study. utilized to assess the specific Furthermore, sea level rise is a properties, locations, and components multiplier for many of the threats that within the community that may be the CRP is interested in.
-Sea level rise at risk of experiencing any of the is not considered as a threat itself, but climate threats identified as part of as a stressor that exacerbates several this study.
-Once each facility or asset of the threats assessed in the CCVA. is intersected with the location of Threats that are heavily influenced extreme events, the vulnerability of all by sea level rise include storm surge, tidal flooding, groundwater inundation, and social and natural assets may be saltwater intrusion, rainfall-induced flooding, and shoreline recession.
+It is also crucial to note the importance vulnerable populations socioeconomics superimposed on these threats.
+Socioeconomics considered throughout this assessment, and the outcome of various vulnerable populations is a critical aspect of this study.
+Furthermore, sea level rise is a multiplier for many of the threats that the CRP is interested in.
+Sea level rise is not considered as a threat itself, but as a stressor that exacerbates several of the threats assessed in the CCVA.
+Threats that are heavily influenced by sea level rise include storm surge. tidal flooding, groundwater inundation, saltwater intrusion, rainfall-induced flooding, and shoreline recession.